opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ''''''''''''''
 Sometimes it may be useful to create a clone of a level, or a part of it, in order to edit it without affecting the original one.
 For example you may want to create a new animation level starting from the drawings of another level, in order to have two sequences similar but not identical.

-The **Clone** command allows you to create a copy of the selected cells, preserving the numbering order and assigning a new name to it.
+The **Clone Cells** command allows you to create an independent copy of the selected cells, preserving the numbering order and assigning a new name to it.
 The **_clone** suffix appended to the name of the level is the default.

 The cloned level will contain *only drawings exposed in the selected cells*, even if the original level is composed of more drawings; they will be automatically exposed in the column on the right (or layer on top) of the selection, shifting the following columns/layers.